Data Dashboard

 Projected Agricultural Land Conversion Map

-According to the 2017 USDA Census of Agriculture, Rhode Island had 56,864 acres of agriculture.
-An 8,100 acre decrease would mean a 14.2% decrease in available farmland.
+According to the 2022 USDA Census of Agriculture, Rhode Island had 59,076 acres of agriculture.
+A decrease of 8,100 acres would mean a 13.7% decrease in available farmland.

 Figure: Hunter, M., A. Sorensen, T. Nogeire-McRae, S. Beck, S. Shutts, R. Murphy.
 2022.
 Farms Under Threat 2040: Choosing an Abundant Future.
 Washington, D.C.: American Farmland Trust.

-Rhode Island has the highest farm real estate values per acre of any state in the country at $17,500.
+The average price per acre of farmland in Rhode Island has been over $20,000 for the past 19 years.
+This is the highest average price per acre in the country.
 Farm real estate value is a measurement of the value of all land and buildings on farms.
-The national average for 2022 was $3,800 per acre.
+The national average for 2024 was $4,170 per acre.

 Rhode Island has the most expensive farm real estate values due to its small land area and development pressure.